tktracker/IntuneDocs/intune/apps/manage-microsoft-edge.md

 |    `com.microsoft.intune.mam.managedbrowser.AllowTransitionOnBlock`    |    **True** (default) allows Microsoft Edge to transition users to their  personal context to open blocked sites.<p>**False** prevents Microsoft Edge from transitioning users.
 Users are simply shown a message stating that the site they are trying to access is blocked.    |

 ## Disable InPrivate and Microsoft Accounts (MSA) to restrict personal browsing
-Some customers in highly-regulated industries who are using a per-app VPN with Microsoft Edge may want to scope users to browsing within their AAD context only.
-You can use the following app config settings for your MDM devices to achieve this.
-This functionality is not available for MAM-enrolled devices.
+Some customers in highly-regulated industries who are using Microsoft Edge may want to scope users to browsing within their AAD context only.
+You can use the following app config settings to disable Microsoft Accounts or InPrivate browsing.

 |    Key    |    Value    |
 |-------------------------------------------------------------------|-------------------------------------------------------|
 |     `com.microsoft.intune.mam.managedbrowser.disabledFeatures`    |    **inprivate** will disable InPrivate browser. <br> **msa** will disable users' ability to add personal MSA accounts to Microsoft Edge.<br> To disable both InPrivate and MSA accounts, use `inprivate| msa`    |

-You can also restrict users from browsing with Microsoft Edge mobile on MDM devices **only** when the user is signed in with their AAD work account.
+If you are not deploying App Protection Policies, you can also restrict users from using Microsoft Accounts and only allow browsing from a work or school account on enrolled devices.
 You can learn more about the keys to configure org-account-only mode for Microsoft Edge here:
 - [Android org-account-only](https://docs.microsoft.com/intune/apps/app-configuration-policies-use-android#allow-only-configured-organization-accounts-in-multi-identity-apps)
 - [iOS org-accounts-only](https://docs.microsoft.com/intune/apps/app-configuration-policies-use-ios#allow-only-configured-organization-accounts-in-multi-identity-apps)